-United States Court of Appeals for the Fourth Circuit, 2001 United States Court of Appeals for the Ninth Circuit, 1997 United States District Court for the Southern District of California, 1997\ United States District Court for the District of Columbia\\ United States District Court for the Eastern District of Virginia\
+United States Court of Appeals for the Fourth Circuit, 2001 United States Court of Appeals for the Ninth Circuit, 1997 United States District Court for the Southern District of California, 1997\ United States District Court for the District of Columbia\\ United States District Court for the Eastern District of Virginia\ a.
+List all professional, business, fraternal, scholarly, civic, charitable, or other organizations, other than those listed in response to Questions 9 or 10 to which you belong, or to which you have belonged, since graduation from law school.
+Provide dates of membership or participation, and indicate any office you held.
+Include clubs, working groups, advisory or editorial boards, panels, committees, conferences, or publications.

-\ Admitted to practice under a waiver for federal prosecutors.

-\\ Admitted to practice as a member of the Department of Justice Campaign Financing Task Force.
+- \ Admitted to practice under a waiver for federal prosecutors. - \\ Admitted to practice as a member of the Department of Justice Campaign Financing Task Force.